 The distinctive flavour of asparagus makes this veggie shine in any dish.
-It is the quintessential veggie of spring, and although you can buy asparagus year round, spring is the best time to eat it.
+It is the quintessential veggie of spring, and although you can buy asparagus year-round, spring is the best time to eat it.
 Asparagus tastes best when it has been recently harvested.
-This is because, soon after harvest the sugars it contains begin to change to starches.
+This is because soon after harvest the sugars it contains begin to change to starches.
 And the sweet, tender flavour is what we all love about asparagus.
 As asparagus ages, and becomes starchy, and turns into a much blander version of itself.
 When you can get it, freshly harvested, local asparagus is a treat.

 Facts About Asparagus

 Asparagus is grown from crowns and it can take 2 -3 years for a crop to be produced from a new crown.
-It also has a short growing season, and is usually harvested in April here in Canada.
+It also has a short growing season and is usually harvested in April here in Canada.
 Did you know that white asparagus is actually green asparagus that is grown without sunlight so that it doesn’t produce chlorophyll?
 It is a little more tender and sweet than green asparagus, and also more expensive, but worth trying.

 Trimming The Spears

 You will need to trim the woody ends from the asparagus spears.
-It’s easy to see where the woody fibres are because the green stems fade to white at the ends.
+It’s easy to see where the woody fibers are because the green stems fade to white at the ends.
 To trim them, hold the spear, one end in each hand, and bend until it snaps.
 You can also use a knife.
 But keep those trimmings, because they are perfect for vegetable stocks and soups.

 Asparagus Nutrition Info

 It’s fantastic when something so good is also so good for you.
-Not only delicious, but nutritious, asparagus is chock full of nutrients.
+Not only delicious but nutritious, asparagus is chock full of nutrients.
 It’s loaded with Vitamins A, C, K, E, and B6, as well as minerals like folate, calcium, and iron.
 On top of that, asparagus is full of good for your gut soluble and insoluble fiber.
-Here’s a full run down on just how good for us this veggie is and the health (and other, surprising) benefits of eating lots of asparagus: 10 Reasons Why You Should Eat More Asparagus
+Here’s a full rundown on just how good for us this veggie is and the health (and other, surprising) benefits of eating lots of asparagus: 10 Reasons Why You Should Eat More Asparagus